dchristian3188/dchristian3188.github.io/_posts/2017-04-25-Working with Plaster.md

 layout: post
 title: Working With Plaster
 ---
-Do you or your team have a lot of modules?
-Do you find yourself creating the same folder structure over and over?
-What about the same function / test ps1 files?
-If you haven't yet, i would definitely check out Plaster.
+If you haven't yet, I would definitely check out Plaster.
 Plaster is a PowerShell scaffolding module.
 What that means for you is that its an easy way to keep your modules and functions consistent and following best practices.
 Its fully customizable and you can get started in just a few minutes.
 **The Good Stuff**: Go check out plaster, a template-based file and project generator written in PowerShell.
 [Plaster Project Page](https://github.com/PowerShell/Plaster)
 <!-- TOC -->